Trains of New England

 Omni Mount Washington Resort, Bretton Woods, New Hampshire.
 A favorite New England retreat of presidents, poets and celebrities, this historic Gilded Age hotel is a grand masterpiece of Spanish Renaissance architecture and delights guests with refined dining and luxurious décor.
 Located in New Hampshire’s White Mountains.
 Highlights: classic guestrooms • included Wi-Fi Internet access • three restaurants • two lounges • heated indoor pool and hot tub • outdoor pool and cabana complex • red clay tennis courts • golf course • full-service spa and salon • access to the Rosebrook Recreation Center, which offers racquetball courts and fitness center.
 Fees apply for some activities.

-* Subject to change due to increase in exchange rate or fuel surcharge
+*Subject to change due to fuel surcharge

 Documents Required: Valid U.S government-issued I.D.